skrey/yellow-extensions/source/help/en/how-to-make-a-small-website.md

 ## Showing footer

 To show a footer create the file `content/shared/footer.md`.
-You can also create a `footer.md` in any `content` folder and it will only be shown on pages in the same folder.
 Here's an example:

 ```
 ---